 Photo Ideas Using Balance

-Take a look at the photo ideas using balance shared by members of our Facebook Group, Your Photography Journey.
+Take a look at the photo ideas using balance shared by our photography friends to illustrate this compositional technique.

-WATCH the video as we discuss compositional elements in each image.
+WATCH the video as we discuss compositional elements to create balance in each image.

 Using Balance in Photography: Tips and Ideas